scuzzydude/asimov/asimov.md

 When an athlete brings a championship to a city, he becomes part of the fabric of the city.
 Often, it's because they represent some fundamental characteristic of the city they play for.
 For example, here in Texas, we have San Antonio, whose archetype hero seems to be a grumpy old man.
 And Dallas, whose foundational principle seems to be, let's try to be just like Houston.[^66]

 In Houston, we have two fundamental archetypes for our heroes.
 The first, the ultra-hero, with the superpowers of moral strength, absolute faith, and unwavering courage.
 This is the universal hero archetype, across cultures, though few cities are lucky enough to get one.
 I was lucky enough to watch one this past summer.
 It was another athletic big man with Nigerian roots who wore the number 34 on his jersey.
 I was happy when Giannis Antetokounmpo celebrated his championship victory in Milwaukee in July.
-Not nearly as happy as when Kevin Porter dropped fifty on the Bucks in April.[^67]
+Not nearly as happy as when KPJ dropped fifty on the Bucks in April.[^67]

 Hakeem Olajuwon would be a hero in any city.
 You cannot write better legendary mythology than his actual story.